trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/field-types.md

 #### Column Break

-Since ERPNext has multiple column layouts, using Column Breaks, you can divide a set of fields into a maximum of two columns.
+Since SOMA has multiple column layouts, using Column Breaks, you can divide a set of fields into a maximum of two columns.

 ![Field Type Column Break](/files/field-type-column-break.png)